common-workflow-language/common-workflow-language/specification/draft-2/workflow-description.md

 following list are used in building those definitions and in describing the actions of an CWL implementation:

-*may*: Conforming CWL documents and CWL implementations are permitted to but need not behave as described.
+**may**: Conforming CWL documents and CWL implementations are permitted to but need not behave as described.

-*must*: Conforming CWL documents and CWL implementations are required to behave as described; otherwise they are in error.
+**must**: Conforming CWL documents and CWL implementations are required to behave as described; otherwise they are in error.

-error: A violation of the rules of this specification; results are undefined.
+**error**: A violation of the rules of this specification; results are undefined.
 Conforming implementations may detect and report a error and may recover from it.

-fatal error: A violation of the rules of this specification; results are undefined.
+**fatal error**: A violation of the rules of this specification; results are undefined.
 Conforming implementations must not continue to execute the current process and may report an error.

-at user option: Conforming software may or must (depending on the modal verb in the sentence) behave as described; if it does, it must provide users a means to enable or disable the behavior described.
+**at user option**: Conforming software may or must (depending on the modal verb in the sentence) behave as described; if it does, it must provide users a means to enable or disable the behavior described.

 # Concepts

+## Data

-- A *object* is a data structure equivalent to the "object" type in JSON, consisting of a unordered set of name/value pairs (referred to here as *fields*) and where the name is a string and the value is a string, number, boolean, array, or object.
+A **object** is a data structure equivalent to the "object" type in JSON, consisting of a unordered set of name/value pairs (referred to here as *fields*) and where the name is a string and the value is a string, number, boolean, array, or object.

-- A *document* is a file containing a serialized object.
+A **document** is a file containing a serialized object.

-- A *process* is the basic unit of computation.
+A **process** is the basic unit of computation.
 It accepts some input data, performs some computation, produces a some output data.

-- A *input object* is a object describing the inputs to a invocation of process.
+A **input object** is a object describing the inputs to a invocation of process.

-- A *output object* is a object describing the output of an invocation of a process.
+A **output object** is a object describing the output of an invocation of a process.

-- A *input schema* describes valid format (required fields, data types) for a input object.
+A **input schema** describes valid format (required fields, data types) for a input object.

-- A *output schema* describes the valid format for a output object.
+A **output schema** describes the valid format for a output object.

+## Execution

-- A *command line tool* is a process characterized by the execution of a standalone, non-interactive program which is invoked on some input, produces output, and then terminates.
+A **command line tool** is a process characterized by the execution of a standalone, non-interactive program which is invoked on some input, produces output, and then terminates.

-- A *workflow* is a process characterized by multiple subprocesses, where subprocess outputs are connected to the inputs of other downstream subprocesses, and independent subprocesses may run concurrently.
+A **workflow** is a process characterized by multiple subprocesses, where subprocess outputs are connected to the inputs of other downstream subprocesses, and independent subprocesses may run concurrently.

-- A *runtime environment* is the actual hardware and software environment when executing a command line tool.
+A **runtime environment** is the actual hardware and software environment when executing a command line tool.
 It includes, but is not limited to, the hardware architecture, hardware resources, operating system, software runtime (if applicable, such as the Python interpreter or the JVM), libraries, modules, packages, utilities, and data files required to run the tool.

-## Workflow platform

-A *workflow platform* is a specific hardware and software and implementation capable of interpreting a CWL document and executing the processes specified by the document.
+A **workflow platform** is a specific hardware and software and implementation capable of interpreting a CWL document and executing the processes specified by the document.
 The responsibilities of the workflow infrastructure may include scheduling process invocation, setting up the necessary runtime environment,